Fayti1703/Hacknet-deBugFinder/README.md

 ### HasFlags
 This tag logs checking of the `HasFlags` condition, the result of that check, and which flag caused it to fail.<br>
 Note that condition checking is performed *every frame*, so this tag **results in significant log spam**.

+### ActionLoad
+This tag logs all action file loads.
+Only the file name itself is logged.